Kiki Wong

 Kiki Wong (born April 15, 1989) is an American musician known for being the touring guitarist of alternative rock band the Smashing Pumpkins.
-In the 2010s she performed with artists such as Taylor Swift and Usher, and was a member of girl band Nylon Pink.
+In the 2010s she performed with artists such as Taylor Swift and Usher and was a member of girl band Nylon Pink.
 She also played in She Demons, put together by Jerry Only of Misfits, and Vigil of War, a band started by DragonForce bassist Alicia Vigil.

 While in Nylon Pink she started a popular travel blog with bandmate Kaila Yu, which ultimately led to her accumulating over a million TikTok followers.
-In 2024, Wong was selected from 10,000 applicants to join the Smashing Pumpkins as their live guitarist, with Billy Corgan later commenting that he was already a fan before her application.
+In 2024, Wong was selected from 10,000 applicants to join the Smashing Pumpkins as their live guitarist with Billy Corgan later commenting that he was already a fan before her application.
 Wong has said that joining the band has forced her to expand her playing style beyond her heavy metal roots.

 Early life

 Kiki Wong was born April 15, 1989.
 She is Korean and Chinese American.
-Wong says she started playing piano at age six, guitar at thirteen, and drums at age sixteen.
-She graduated from the University of California, Irvine with a bachelor’s degree in biological science on a pre-medical track.
+Wong says she started playing piano at age six, guitar at thirteen and drums at age sixteen.
+She graduated from the University of California, Irvine with a bachelor's degree in biological science on a pre-medical track.

 Career

 Early career and session work

 Wong's first professional gig was as a member of all Asian-American girl band Nylon Pink, whose members she initially met when she took a job on a photoshoot to earn extra money during college.
 The band played metal and electronic covers of K-pop songs, as well as their own music.
 After graduating from college in 2011, she took a job working at UCLA Medical Center with neurological patients, which she quit when Nylon Pink was offered a tour of China.
 This tour was ultimately cancelled, so Wong did what she describes as "all kinds of other odd jobs in between to make ends meet".
 She says touring with Nylon Pink in places like Japan, Macau, Malaysia and South America is how she discovered her love of travel, and "learned to play my heart out no matter how shitty the venue or crowd is".

-Wong had a range of gigs as a session musician in 2014: drumming for Taylor Swift at the MTV Video Music Awards, playing with Usher at CBS's Fashion Rocks, and playing lead guitar for Bret Michaels of Poison in a Nissan commercial.
+Wong had a range of work as a session musician in 2014: drumming for Taylor Swift at the MTV Video Music Awards, playing with Usher at CBS's Fashion Rocks, and playing lead guitar for Bret Michaels of Poison in a Nissan commercial.

 Wong subsequently joined the all-girl punk band She Demons (later called Hellfire Heart), put together by Jerry Only of Misfits.
 She toured the US with She Demons in 2015 as Misfits' opening act.
 Wong has said that when the band ended she went through "a pretty low moment" and took a step back from music, spending some time in corporate jobs.
-She worked for a music tech business in South Korea, and a startup incubator in Silicon Valley.
+She worked for a music tech business in South Korea and a startup incubator in Silicon Valley.